Chxrls/AniGUI/README.md

 # AniGUI

-AniGUI is a native desktop client prototype for streaming anime.
+AniGUI is a native desktop client prototype for streaming and downloading anime.

 ![landing page](repoAssets/AniGUI_LandingPage.png)